o2r-project/reference-implementation/README.md

 ### Known limitations

-Nested code projects are currently installed from GitHub during the building of Docker images ((see also [#1]()).
+- Nested code projects are currently installed from GitHub during the building of Docker images ((see also [#1]()).
   - `o2r-muncher`'s Docker image contains `o2r-meta` and `erc-checker`
   - `o2r-loaders`'s Docker image contains `o2r-meta`

-The used Docker base images and dependencies for the services, such as npm or pip packages, must be available online in the required version to build the images locally.
+- The used Docker base images and dependencies for the services, such as npm or pip packages, must be available online in the required version to build the images locally.
+See project files such as `package.json` or `requirements.txt` for a full list of dependencies.

 ### Create package

-...
+**TODO**

 ```bash
 make show_microservices_versions >> dist/versions.txt